WinVector/seplyr/README.md

 # for use in `dplyr` 0.7.* generic code.
 # This code is near the pipe under the rule:
 # "If you are close enough to form a quosure,
-#  you are close enough to re-code the function."
+#  you are close enough to re-code the analysis"
 orderQs <- lapply(orderTerms,
                   function(si) { rlang::parse_expr(si) })
 # pipe